U.S. Department of Energy awards advance fusion research at the UW

 Hansen explains, “LTX-b is investigating a novel liquid metal wall that avoids the melting problem and acts like double-sided tape, causing plasma that contacts the wall to stick, preventing it from reentering and cooling the other fuel.”

-The other grant, led by principal investigator and A&A Research Scientist Roger Raman with his colleagues Tom Jarboe, Brian Nelson, and John Rogers, will advance Transient Coaxial Helicity Injection (CHI), which was originally developed here at the University of Washington in A&A’s HIT-SI lab.
+The other grant, led by principal investigator and A&A Research Scientist Roger Raman with his colleagues Tom Jarboe, Brian Nelson, and John Rogers, will advance Transient Coaxial Helicity Injection (CHI), which was originally developed here at the UW in A&A’s HIT-SI lab.
 This method is a step in simplifying a fusion reactor to make it more economical, and therefore, scalable, for widespread use in power plants.